 Nowadays, connecting directly with each other does not happen very often, as face-to-face meetups are getting lesser compared to personal chats or voicemail.
 Almost everything has an easier alternative.
 We have also become lazier because of shortcut gear like remote controls for television and car.
 We just go right ahead and sit on the couch, eat chips or popcorn, and watch television like there’s nothing better to do in the world.
 Sometimes, we unconsciously gobble the food to the last piece and in the end, overeat and get depressed.

 I think we ought to remember not so long ago; every family would always try to be there for dinner.
 And though it’s a cliché, a family that eats together usually stay together.
 Dinners – or any of the three meals, for that matter – are more than just the food in front of you.
 It’s about bonding, sharing, and caring.

-Studies have revealed that only about 60% of American families cook or eat together, usually four times a week.
+As mentioned in, VeryWellFamily site, Studies have revealed that only about 60% of American families cook or eat together, usually four times a week.
 If you are one of the family members who is not used to cooking or eating together, it’s high time you change that.
 Want to know why?
 Here are some reasons why it’s great to cook or eat together as a family.

 It Improves Mood And Behavior.

 Children who eat with their families almost every night are less likely to smoke, drink, and use drugs.
 When you stay connected with the teens, you’ll have a lesser time dealing with them when they become adults.

 It Promotes Proper Nutrition.

 Children and parents who eat together as a family are more likely to consume varying amounts of fruits and vegetables and are not very picky.
 Because they talk and share stories, children can’t remember how much of the apples and oranges they’ve consumed.
 When they do this, they are well nourished and apparently, a well-nourished person sees positively in life, and therefore display a positive attitude toward great people and healthy food.